chocolateboy/uncommonjs/README.md

 the module.

 The default implementation is a stub which raises an exception which includes the name of the required module.
-Can be overridden by assigning to [`module.require`](#modulerequire).
+It can be overridden by assigning to [`module.require`](#modulerequire).

 # CAVEATS